sana33/SDCOR/codes/_competing methods/ORCA/Readme.md

 **The implementation is in C++ and provided by the genuine authors through [this link](http://www.stephenbay.net/orca/).**

 In the case of datasets in MAT format, you shall convert them to a format acceptable by ORCA.
 For this matter, first, you should save them through MATLAB in ASCII format; this can be done using the `dlmwrite()` or the `writematrix()` functions.
 Then you must employ `dprep.exe` given by the ORCA authors along with the mentioned necessities to change the ASCII data into a binary file required by ORCA.
+Moreover, the corresponding outlier labels could be saved separately in a file with ASCII format for further accuracy assessments.

 Finally, for running the code, it will be only required to use `orca.exe` with the suggested parameters to obtain the anomaly scores.
 You can utilize the `ptime.exe` executable code to calculate the runtime for each command and save the command output in a specific file by adding `> orca_output.txt` to the end of the command line; outlier scores and the execution time can be elicited out of this file.

-*__Note:__ In the command output file, you need to search for the "Top outliers:" term and the ordered list after this term will be the list of top-N outliers; you should extract and save it as an N-by-2 array, the first column containing the outlier indices, and the second, containing the corresponding outlier ranks.
-At the end of the command output file, the "Execution time" term is followed by the total runtime of the method on the correspondent dataset.*
+*__Note:__ In the command output file, you need to search for the "Top outliers:" term, and the ordered list after this term will be the list of top-N outliers indices along with the related scores.
+You should extract this list and create a vector representing the scores array for all data elements; in this vector, for every element in the top-N outliers list, the corresponding reported score by ORCA is placed, and for other non-anomaly declared object, a score of 0 is dedicated.
+Eventually, at the end of the command output file, the "Execution time" term is followed by the total runtime of the method on the correspondent dataset.*

 You can follow the subsequent scripts with the suggested parameters as a template to use the ORCA implementation code and obtain the required results out of an arbitrary dataset: